Characters in EastEnders

 - Fatal Flaw:

-- Constantly digging himself into deeper lies.
+- Greed: He's constantly digging himself into deeper lies.

 - Heterosexual Life-Partners: With Alfie Moon, who he became firm friends with after Alfie arrived in Walford in 2004.
 One's a conman and near-bigamist with a criminal record, and the other's a serial spouse with the habit of being a miser.
 They are the best friend either man has ever had.